Configuration

 Slashes become __, hyphens become _, everything is uppercased, prefixed with MODULARITYJS__.

-Values are auto-parsed: true/false become booleans, numeric strings become numbers, JSON objects are parsed.
+Values are auto-parsed: true/false become booleans, null becomes null, numeric strings become numbers, JSON objects are parsed.

 Boot-Time Validation